 Businesses contribute to a thriving Texas and most operate in several jurisdictions.
-They are routinely required to meet a variety of regulations established by local communities, including varying health code requirements as well as tax rates.
-Adhering to local regulations regarding the terms of employment is no different.
+They are routinely required to meet a variety of regulations established by local communities, including varying health code requirements & tax rates.
+Adhering to local regulations regarding employment term is no different.

-SB 15 fails Texans by ignoring the needs of hard working families who support our strong economy.
+SB 15 and SB 2485-2488 fail Texans by ignoring the needs of hard working families who support our strong economy.